Ferdinand II, Holy Roman Emperor: Conclusion

 His military success caused the tottering Protestants to call in Gustavus II Adolphus, King of Sweden.
 Soon, some of Ferdinand's allies began to complain about the excessive power exercised by Wallenstein, as well as the ruthless methods he used to finance his vast army.
 Ferdinand replied by firing the Bohemian general in 1630.
 The leadership of the war thenceforth passed to Tilly, who was however unable to stop the Swedish march from northern Germany towards Austria.
 Some historians directly blame Ferdinand for the large civilian loss of life in the Sack of Magdeburg in 1631: he had instructed Tilly to enforce the edict of Restitution upon the Electorate of Saxony, his orders causing the Belgian general to move the Catholic armies east, ultimately to Leipzig, where they suffered their first substantial defeat at the hands of Adolphus' Swedes in the First Battle of Breitenfeld (1631).

 Tilly died in battle in 1632.
 Wallenstein was recalled, being able to muster an army in only a week, and immediately staked a tactical, if not strategic, victory at the September Battle of Fürth, quickly followed by his forces expelling the Swedes from Bohemia.
 In November 1632, however, the Catholics were defeated in the Battle of Lützen (1632), while Gustavus Adolphus was himself killed.

 A period of minor operations followed.
 Perhaps because of Wallenstein's ambiguous conduct, he was assassinated in 1634.
 Despite Wallenstein's fall, the imperial forces recaptured Regensburg and were victorious in the Battle of Nördlingen (1634).
-The Swedish army was substantially weakened, and the fear that the power of the Habsburgs would become overwhelming caused France, led by Louis XIII of France and Cardinal Richelieu, to enter the war on the Protestant side.
-(Louis's father Henry IV of France had once been a Huguenot leader.)
+The Swedish army was substantially weakened, and the fear that the power of the Habsburgs would become overwhelming caused France, led by Louis XIII and Cardinal Richelieu, to enter the war on the Protestant side.
+(Louis's father Henri IV had once been a Huguenot leader.)
 In 1635 Ferdinand signed his last important act, the Peace of Prague (1635), yet this did not end the war.

 Ferdinand died in 1637, leaving to his son Ferdinand III, Holy Roman Emperor, an empire still engulfed in a war and whose fortunes seemed to be increasingly chaotic.
 Ferdinand II was buried in his Mausoleum in Graz.
 His heart was interred in the Herzgruft (heart crypt) of the Augustinian Church, Vienna.